p4p-83/interface

 The intent for this page is to serve as a one-stop-shop towards understanding the operating principles and features of our pick-and-place machine.

-Whether you're looking to hone your skills—or simply after an in-depth look at our system—we do hope that you'll find this page to hit just the right spot.
+Whether you're looking to hone your skills—or simply after an in-depth look at our machine—we do hope that you'll find this page to hit just the right spot.

 James Bao and Sam Skinner,